marcellocostamagna/HSR-Paper-repository/DUD-E/ReadME.md

 ## Description

-This folder contains scripts for conducting enrichment factor experiments of the Database of Usefule Decoys: Enhanced (DUD_E) using three different packages: *HSR*,*RDKIT*, and *ODDT*
+This folder contains scripts for conducting enrichment factor experiments of the Database of Useful Decoys: Enhanced (DUD_E) using three different packages: *HSR*, *RDKIT*, and *ODDT*.

 ## Instructions